phoronix-test-suite/phoronix-test-suite/README.md

 ## Installation & Setup

-The Phoronix Test Suite is supported on Linux, *BSD, Solaris, Mac OS X, and Windows systems.
+The Phoronix Test Suite is supported on Linux, *BSD, Solaris, macOS, and Windows systems.
 However, the most full-featured and well supported operating system for conducting the tests is Linux with some non-basic functionality not being available under all platforms.
 The Phoronix Test Suite software/framework